Check this Newsletter to find out the what kept us busy this month: latest developments, events and future plans for the upcoming months.

 We would like to take this opportunity to thank again our Platinum Sponsors PTisp and StorPool; Gold Sponsors ungleich (check out their summary of the conference), Xen Server and NodeWeaver; and Silver Sponsors Runtastic and No Limit Network.

 One of our sponsors, ungleich, organized this past month an OpenNebula workshop in Digital Glarus, at their enviable location in Switzerland.
 We are very happy the word is getting out there.

 There is a CfP that we want to highlight for a DevOps meetup in Italy.
 If you are interested in giving a talk or attending, check out their web page.
 Moreover, we would like to highlight the CfP extension to the FOSDEM16 Virtualization & IaaS DevRoom, if interested in sharing your OpenNebula experience you can send a proposal.

 If you are interested in receiving OpenNebula training, check the schedule for 2015 public classes at OpenNebula Headquarters.
-Next public OpenNebula training will take place next 15th of September in Madrid.
+Next public OpenNebula training will take place next 15th of December in Madrid.
 Please contact us if your would like to request training near you.